duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 (It is possible to prove that this *must* be the definition of `leanCata` using the definitions of `cata` and `omniProject` and the `cata f = leanCata f . omniProject` specification.
-You might want to work it out yourself; alternatively, you can find it in an appendix at the end of this article.)
+You might want to work it out yourself; alternatively, you can find the derivation in an appendix at the end of this article.)

 What should be the type of `leanCata`? `unfix` calls for a `Fix f`,